APPLY HERE by November 9

-The Conflux Winter Residency is a free, student-led residential program for Harvard undergraduates to immerse themselves in exploring, learning, and creating art tech during January term.
+The Conflux Winter Residency is a free, student-led residential program for Harvard undergraduates to immerse themselves in exploring, learning, and developing new media, art tech, and creative technologies during January term.

-The program will take place January 4th - 22nd, 2023, and is hosted at the Paulson School Of Engineering And Applied Sciences by Conflux and the SEAS Teaching and Learning Group.
-Throughout this program, a cohort of 18 fellows from a variety of different disciplinary backgrounds will work together on ambitious art-tech projects with mentorship from metaLAB (at) Harvard and the broader Harvard and Boston art tech communities.
+The program will take place January 4th - 20nd, 2024, during which a cohort of 15 residency fellows from a variety of different disciplinary backgrounds will collaborate on art-tech projects with mentorship from leading artists and technologists from the broader Cambridge, Boston, and New York art tech communities.

-Over the course of 2.5 weeks, fellows will live and collaborate in a tight-knit community of students from across humanities and engineering disciplines.
-They will explore the Boston art tech scene, and engage with leading artists and technologists in speaker events and meals.
+Over the course of 2 weeks, fellows will live and collaborate in a tight-knit community of students from across humanities, arts, and engineering disciplines.
+They will explore the contemporary art tech scene, and engage with leading artists and technologists in speaker events and meals.
 They will learn and hone a range of creative techniques and technologies in expert-led, hands-on workshops.
-They will be personally mentored by metaLAB members and working art tech professionals to conceptualize and create their own art tech project, and collaborate to curate a public showcase of residency work.
+They will be personally mentored by working art tech professionals to conceptualize and create their own art tech project, and collaborate to curate a public showcase of residency work.

-In the first phase of the residency, fellows will be introduced to the field of art tech through artist talks, studio visits, and exhibition tours with invited guests such as Jeffrey Schnapp, Martin Wattenberg, Seth Riskin, Jeff Steward, and Adam Haar Horowitz.
+In the first phase of the residency, fellows will be introduced to the field of art tech through artist talks, studio visits, and exhibition tours with invited guests.
 During this time, fellows will also engage in a variety of team exercises to strengthen their collaborative mindsets, and prepare them to work in cross-disciplinary teams.

-In the second phase of the residency, fellows will engage in hands-on workshops with Oopsa and the Radcliffe Public Art Competition, the Virtual John Harvard Project and the Harvard Visualization Research and Teaching Laboratory, and guest artists—Sarah Newman, Jacek Smolicki, Rus Gant, Jeanette Andrews, Devon Bryant, Bree Edwards—to learn foundational art tech skills such as site-specific design and implementation, soundscape composition, XR/AR/VR development, and projection mapping.
+In the second phase of the residency, fellows will engage in hands-on workshops to learn foundational art tech skills such as site-specific design and implementation, audiovisual performance, sustainable design, Bio-sensing, Bioacoustic and Interspecies Design.
 Fellows will apply these skills to design and implement prototypes, which will be reviewed by mentors.

-In the third phase of the residency, residency fellows will work in small, cross-disciplinary teams on art tech projects transforming a liminal space of their choosing into an interface, with mentorship and critique from members of the metaLAB community and guest artists.
-Residency fellows will then collaborate on creating a cohesive exhibition showcasing their work during the program.
+In the third phase of the residency, residency fellows will work in small, cross-disciplinary teams on art tech projects transforming perceptions of their choice into something more-than-human, with mentorship and critique from guest artists.
+Residency fellows will then collaborate on creating a cohesive exhibition showcasing their work from the program.

 During this residency, fellows will produce both individual and collaborative works, including: